“All right, let’s go,” Hyren said as he leaned over Blynn, shaking her shoulder to wake her.

 Hyren laughed.
-“I know,” he said.
-“Makes my job a lot easier.
+“Comes in handy sometimes.
 C’mon, let’s dig here.
 I’ll help you.”

 “It must be cool being so strong,” Terra said quietly after a while.

-Terra sighed.
-“I dunno,” she said.
-“People still don’t seem to like me.
-I’m just too weird.”
-She looked up at the commander.
-“I think you’re cool,” she said.
+“I think you’re very smart,” Terra said.
 “People who judge you because of your strength—they’re the dumb ones.”

 For a long moment, Hyren stared at her.
 This one teenage kid made more sense than anybody in Sloth’s entire spacefleet.
 “Th-thanks,” he said, clearing his throat to get out the hitch in it.
 “You’re right.”
 He scooped away another pile of coins.
 “Same goes for you—for the people who judge you because you’re different.”